Probability and Statistics for Engineering and the Sciences 8th Edition Chapter 1 Exercise 1.2 Overview and Descriptive Statistics

 The smallest value is 82 is separated from the bulk of data so it can be considered outlier.

-Page 27 Problem 19 Answer
+Study Materials For Chapter 1 Exercise 1.2 Probability And Statistics Page 27 Problem 19 Answer

 Given, Consider the following data on types of health complaint made by tree planters.